 Laundry, telephone calls and expenditure of a personal nature

-The second stop is a Saigon street food place located near Tan Dinh Market.
+The third stop is a Saigon street food place located near Tan Dinh Market.
 There, enjoy a delicious local soup, inspired by Chinese recipes.
 After another short walk, it is time for a tasty “Com Tam”, a local dish from Saigon city with rice and pork ribs.
-After crossing a busy intersection, indulge yourself with a delicious dessert and a Vietnamese café.
-Finally, after 10 minutes walking, enjoy the end of this evening at a live music café playing piano or Vietnamese songs.
-At the end of the tour return to your hotel (around 09:00 pm).

 Note: places are subjected to change upon availability.
 Another tour option is to taste a selection of different types of Vietnamese favourites from tasty banh mi baguettes, noodle dishes and flamed grilled barbecue skewers, maybe even rice paper pizza!
 End the night with dessert from one of Saigon’s best little place for sweet soups.